yessycrown/t4ds/_posts/2023-04-08-glacier-data.md

 ![google](../assets/images/googleearth.png)

-After (hopefully) gaining some familiarity with the data that we're working with, let's start actually working with

-the data in R. Open R Studio cloud, and create a new R script in your desired location.
+After (hopefully) gaining some familiarity with the data, let's start actually working with the data in R. Open R Studio cloud, and create a new R script.
 Call it something like, `Glacier-TDA`.
 As before, we will use the `RGDAL` and `SP` libraries to upload and manipulate shapefiles: